 - Your bottom leg moves in the opposite direction.
-It bends a little bit backwards at the hip and a lot at the knee (more than 90°).
-In fact it looks a little bit as if you were trying to touch your buttocks with your lower foot.
+It bends a little bit backward at the hip and a lot at the knee (more than 90°).
+In fact, it looks a little bit as if you were trying to touch your buttocks with your lower foot.

 The second phase of the kick begins once your legs have reached their maximum flexion.
 Your legs then extend and create propulsion.

 - Your top leg extends both at the hip and at the knee.
 Your foot is pointed so that you effectively push against the water with your calf and the sole of your foot.

 - Your bottom leg also extends a little bit at the hip and much more at the knee.
 Your foot is also pointed, and you effectively push water backward with your shin and the top of your foot.

 - Your legs continue to extend up to the point where they have moved back to their initial position.